SergioPA11/Proyecto-1/README.md

 * R1.1 The application is mobile, both ios and android
 * R1.2 It can be web too, but in principle it is mobile
-* R1.3 It is about 6 simple interfaces, with a menu
+* R1.3 It is an interactive application, for the map

 ### R2 User

-* R2.1 The only user who has to register is the teacher
+* R2.1 Any user who can manipulate data can be registered
 * R2.2 External users only see the map, only the map will appear in the app
 * R2.3 Registered teacher can add, edit and view the map
+* R2.4 No need to register to enter the application

 ### R3 App